 In addition to collecting taxes, TTB is responsible for enforcing the Federal Alcohol Administration Act.
 The FAAA was created to regulate the alcohol industry after the repeal of Prohibition, replacing a previous body (the Federal Alcohol Control Administration) which did not have statutory powers.
 The Act still partly continues in force, underpinning the powers of the TTB.
 A fully-funded TTB guards against unscrupulous actors entering the American marketplace with dangerous, counterfeit alcohol who fail to pay taxes.

 Beer Institute Position

 The TTB is vital to the success and stability of the U.S. beer industry.
 The agency has a proven history of maintaining balanced regulations that support the needs of both consumers and brewers.
-We have asked Congress to appropriate the full amount in direct funds to TTB rather than allocate any portion of the appropriation into program integrity funds – which prevents the TTB from accessing the money to operate the agency properly.
-This is not the time to question the budget of an agency that is integral to job creation and expansion for brewers and beer importers.
+We have asked Congress to fully fund the TTB so it can continue its vital role.